Surface Area of a Cylinder Formula

 What do the symbols mean in the Surface Area of a Cylinder formula?

-SA for surface area, r for radius, h for height
+for surface area, for radius, for height

 Why is the Surface Area of a Cylinder formula important in Math?